m-pilia/m-pilia.github.io/posts/_posts/2018-09-17-volume-raycasting.md

 tags: [raycasting, visualisation, Qt, OpenGL, GLSL]
 ---

-Visualisation is a complementary but very important part of my work in image analysis.
+Visualisation is a complementary but very important part of my work on image analysis.
 And since I work mainly with tridimensional volume images, visualisation is inherently a more complicated task compared to image analysis in only two dimensions.
 To help my work, I decided to implement a small tool